forwardemail/email-templates/README.md

    +  views: { root: templateDir }
    +});
    ```

+   * Note that if you are inlining CSS, you should also make sure that the option for `juiceResources.webResources.relativeTo` is accurate.

 3. Instead of calling `newsletter.render(locals, callback)` you now call `email.render(locals)`.
 The return value of `email.render` when invoked is a `Promise` and does not accept a callback function.